ihab09/CE888/assignment_2/README.md

 # CE888 Module - Project 2 - Assignment 2
 ## Project Title: Fine-Tuning DeBERTa and BERTweet on Three Heterogeneous Tweet Classification Tasks

-This repository contains the all the code files for assignment 2 of the Data Science and Decesion Making module.
+This repository contains all the code files for assignment 2 of the Data Science and Decesion Making module.

 ##